IanBuck-dev/wiinf-studie-ms-sap-integration/README.md

 Unfortunately, using git with PowerApps is only available as a experimental feature at the moment: [Use Git version control to edit canvas apps (experimental)](https://learn.microsoft.com/en-us/power-apps/maker/canvas-apps/git-version-control) and has several limitations, such as not allowing custom components, which we will most likely use.

 Therefore, this repo will include the downloaded PowerApps bundle of the demo app, which can be uploaded into the PowerApps editor.

-The app will contain a simple table component which shows the double payment candidates, and a component which can set the judgement status of one candidate pair at a time.

 ## PowerApps - Custom API Connector